metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 Required:

 - `listeners` (Attributes List) Configures listeners of Kafka brokers. (see [below for nested schema](#nestedatt--spec--kafka--listeners))
-- `replicas` (Number) The number of pods in the cluster.
-- `storage` (Attributes) Storage configuration (disk).
-Cannot be updated. (see [below for nested schema](#nestedatt--spec--kafka--storage))

 Optional:

 - `authorization` (Attributes) Authorization configuration for Kafka brokers. (see [below for nested schema](#nestedatt--spec--kafka--authorization))
 - `broker_rack_init_image` (String) The image of the init container used for initializing the 'broker.rack'.
-- `config` (Map of String) Kafka broker config properties with the following prefixes cannot be set: listeners, advertised., broker., listener., host.name, port, inter.broker.listener.name, sasl., ssl., security., password., log.dir, zookeeper.connect, zookeeper.set.acl, zookeeper.ssl, zookeeper.clientCnxnSocket, authorizer., super.user, cruise.control.metrics.topic, cruise.control.metrics.reporter.bootstrap.servers,node.id, process.roles, controller., metadata.log.dir (with the exception of: zookeeper.connection.timeout.ms, sasl.server.max.receive.size,ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols, ssl.secure.random.implementation,cruise.control.metrics.topic.num.partitions, cruise.control.metrics.topic.replication.factor, cruise.control.metrics.topic.retention.ms,cruise.control.metrics.topic.auto.create.retries, cruise.control.metrics.topic.auto.create.timeout.ms,cruise.control.metrics.topic.min.insync.replicas,controller.quorum.election.backoff.max.ms, controller.quorum.election.timeout.ms, controller.quorum.fetch.timeout.ms).
+- `config` (Map of String) Kafka broker config properties with the following prefixes cannot be set: listeners, advertised., broker., listener., host.name, port, inter.broker.listener.name, sasl., ssl., security., password., log.dir, zookeeper.connect, zookeeper.set.acl, zookeeper.ssl, zookeeper.clientCnxnSocket, authorizer., super.user, cruise.control.metrics.topic, cruise.control.metrics.reporter.bootstrap.servers, node.id, process.roles, controller., metadata.log.dir, zookeeper.metadata.migration.enable (with the exception of: zookeeper.connection.timeout.ms, sasl.server.max.receive.size, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols, ssl.secure.random.implementation, cruise.control.metrics.topic.num.partitions, cruise.control.metrics.topic.replication.factor, cruise.control.metrics.topic.retention.ms, cruise.control.metrics.topic.auto.create.retries, cruise.control.metrics.topic.auto.create.timeout.ms, cruise.control.metrics.topic.min.insync.replicas, controller.quorum.election.backoff.max.ms, controller.quorum.election.timeout.ms, controller.quorum.fetch.timeout.ms).
-- `image` (String) The docker image for the pods.
-The default value depends on the configured 'Kafka.spec.kafka.version'.
+- `image` (String) The container image used for Kafka pods.
+If the property is not set, the default Kafka image version is determined based on the 'version' configuration.
+The image names are specifically mapped to corresponding versions in the Cluster Operator configuration.
+Changing the Kafka image version does not automatically update the image versions for other components, such as Kafka Exporter.
 - `jmx_options` (Attributes) JMX Options for Kafka brokers. (see [below for nested schema](#nestedatt--spec--kafka--jmx_options))
 - `jvm_options` (Attributes) JVM Options for pods. (see [below for nested schema](#nestedatt--spec--kafka--jvm_options))
 - `liveness_probe` (Attributes) Pod liveness checking. (see [below for nested schema](#nestedatt--spec--kafka--liveness_probe))
 - `logging` (Attributes) Logging configuration for Kafka. (see [below for nested schema](#nestedatt--spec--kafka--logging))
+- `metadata_version` (String) The KRaft metadata version used by the Kafka cluster.
+This property is ignored when running in ZooKeeper mode.
+If the property is not set, it defaults to the metadata version that corresponds to the 'version' property.
 - `metrics_config` (Attributes) Metrics configuration. (see [below for nested schema](#nestedatt--spec--kafka--metrics_config))
 - `rack` (Attributes) Configuration of the 'broker.rack' broker config. (see [below for nested schema](#nestedatt--spec--kafka--rack))
 - `readiness_probe` (Attributes) Pod readiness checking. (see [below for nested schema](#nestedatt--spec--kafka--readiness_probe))
+- `replicas` (Number) The number of pods in the cluster.
+This property is required when node pools are not used.
 - `resources` (Attributes) CPU and memory resources to reserve. (see [below for nested schema](#nestedatt--spec--kafka--resources))
+- `storage` (Attributes) Storage configuration (disk).
+Cannot be updated.
+This property is required when node pools are not used. (see [below for nested schema](#nestedatt--spec--kafka--storage))
 - `template` (Attributes) Template for Kafka cluster resources.
 The template allows users to specify how the Kubernetes resources are generated. (see [below for nested schema](#nestedatt--spec--kafka--template))
+- `tiered_storage` (Attributes) Configure the tiered storage feature for Kafka brokers. (see [below for nested schema](#nestedatt--spec--kafka--tiered_storage))
-- `version` (String) The kafka broker version.
-Defaults to {DefaultKafkaVersion}.
+- `version` (String) The Kafka broker version.
+Defaults to the latest version.
 Consult the user documentation to understand the process required to upgrade or downgrade the version.

 <a id="nestedatt--spec--kafka--listeners"></a>
 ### Nested Schema for `spec.kafka.listeners`